Madras Youth Choir

 The Madras Youth Choir, based in Chennai, India, is a non-profit, voluntary organization, is the brainchild of the late composer and pioneer of Indian Choral Music, Shri.
 M. B. Sreenivasan.
-It was founded in 1971 and is one of the oldest choirs of its kind in India.
+It was founded in 1971 and is one of the oldest choirs of its kind in India, after the Calcutta Youth Choir founded in 1958.
 It is presently led by Shri.
 K.S.
 Subramanian, retired bureaucrat and translator of Tamil literature.
 The Secretary and other senior members are dedicated to the cause of spreading the movement of this genre of music.

 Overview

 The Madras Youth Choir consists of choristers from soprano to bass, practicing a variety of songs based on Indian classical and folk music idioms adapting western harmonic arrangements.
 The Madras Youth Choir is a recipient of an annual grant from the Sangeet Natak Akademi for its Community Singing Programme.
 Its significant repertoire consists of themes such as national integration, environment, children, social values and the awakening of youth.
 The choir sings in as many as ten languages and takes the songs of national poets to schools to train children to perform at special occasions.

 The Choir has been recognized as a reputed organization and has been called upon to perform in various places all over India, independently and along with regional youth choirs, as well as for Doordharshan and All India Radio.
 The Choir has also performed at Delhi under the auspices of Sangeet Natak Akademi on many occasions.
 Many corporate organizations, banks, private and voluntary institutions, continue to invite the Choir to perform for their special functions.